-Natasha Lyonne Turns Heads in Avant-Garde Rodarte Look at the Creative Arts Emmys
+Throwback: Natasha Lyonne Turns Heads in Avant-Garde Rodarte at the 2019 Creative Arts Emmys

 Please subscribe to our newsletter to receive updates from Your Next Shoes.
 This post may contain affiliate links.
 Please see our disclosure for more details.

-Natasha Lyonne, known for her roles in Orange Is the New Black and Russian Doll, attended the 2019 Creative Arts Emmy Awards in support of her critically acclaimed Netflix series.
+In a true red-carpet throwback, Natasha Lyonne—best known for her standout roles in Orange Is the New Black and Russian Doll—lit up the 2019 Creative Arts Emmy Awards in support of her acclaimed Netflix series.

-She made a bold style statement in a voluminous Rodarte ensemble that turned heads on the red carpet.
+Embracing drama and edge, she made a bold statement in a sculptural Rodarte ensemble that turned heads for its avant-garde proportions.

 Natasha Lyonne makes a bold statement in a sculptural Rodarte look at the 2019 Creative Arts Emmy Awards, a design that sparked varied reactions in Los Angeles, California, on September 15, 2019Natasha Lyonne makes a bold statement in a sculptural Rodarte look at the 2019 Creative Arts Emmy Awards, a design that sparked varied reactions in Los Angeles, California, on September 15, 2019 (Credit: Adriana M. Barraza / WENN / FayesVision)

-Natasha Lyonne Turns Heads in Sculptural Rodarte Look at the 2019 Emmys
+Natasha Lyonne’s Avant-Garde Rodarte Statement at the 2019 Emmys

 Natasha Lyonne wore a dramatic blouse from the Rodarte Fall 2019 collection to the 2019 Creative Arts Emmy Awards, featuring voluminous pleats, ruffled sleeves, and a high neckline.
 She paired the exaggerated top with a gold logo-embellished belt and wide-leg black trousers, creating a highly stylized, avant-garde silhouette that sparked strong reactions online.